 1 filters with several rules

-absolute regions are often meaningless, so we did a text-line clustering which cluster the regions based on their positions.
-That is, adjacent text regions on one line will be more likely clustered together.
+As we have phenomol that isolate regions are often meaningless, so we did a text-line clustering which cluster the regions based on their positions.
+That is, text regions that have a neighbor would be more likely reserved while separated regions eliminated. on one line will be more likely clustered together.
 And absolute regions are filtered out.
 Experiments show it has a good performance.

 fig. 1: isolate regions are filtered out while regions in text-line are reserved